WPA Slave Narrative Collection

 Slave Narratives: A Folk History of Slavery in the United States (often referred to as the WPA Slave Narrative Collection) is a collection of histories by formerly enslaved people undertaken by the Federal Writers' Project of the Works Progress Administration from 1936 to 1938.
 It was the simultaneous effort of state-level branches of FWP in seventeen states, working largely separately from each other.
 FWP administrators sought to develop a new appreciation for the elements of American life from different backgrounds, including that from the last generation of formerly enslaved individuals.
 The collections of life histories and materials on African American life that resulted gave impetus to the collection.

-The collection of narratives and photographs, as works of the U.S. federal government, are in the public domain, has been digitized, and is available online.
-In addition, excerpts have been published by various publishers as printed books or on the Internet.
+The collection of narratives and photographs are works of the U.S. federal government and, as such, are in the public domain.
+They have been digitized and are available online.
+Excerpts also have been published by various publishers as printed books or on the Internet.
 The total collection contains more than 10,000 typed pages, representing more than 2,000 interviews.
-The Library of Congress also has a digitized collection of audio recordings that were sometimes made during these interviews.
+The Library of Congress in Washington, D.C. also has a digitized collection of audio recordings that were sometimes made during these interviews.

-Origins and Inspiration
+Origins and inspiration

-After 1916 The Journal of Negro History published articles that in part had to do with the African American experience of slavery (as opposed to the white view of it).
+After 1916, The Journal of Negro History published articles that in part had to do with the African American experience of slavery (as opposed to the white view of it).
 This resulted in several efforts to record the remembrances of living former enslaved individuals, especially as the survivors of the generation born into slavery before Emancipation in 1865 were declining in number.

-The earliest of these were two projects begun in 1929, one led by Charles S. Johnson at Fisk University and the other by John B. Cade at Southern University, called "Opinions Regarding Slavery - Slave Narratives."
+The earliest of these were two projects began in 1929, one led by Charles S. Johnson at Fisk University and a second by John B. Cade at Southern University, called "Opinions Regarding Slavery - Slave Narratives."
 In 1934 Lawrence D. Reddick, one of Johnson's students, proposed a federally-funded project to collect narratives from formerly enslaved individuals through the Federal Emergency Relief Administration, which was providing work opportunities for unemployed people as part of the first wave of New Deal funding.
 This program, however, did not achieve its ambitious goals.
 Several years passed before narratives began to be collected again.

 Although some members of the Federal Writers' Project were aware of Reddick's project, the FWP slave narrative collection was more directly inspired by the collections of folklore undertaken by John Lomax.
 Carolyn Dillard, director of the Georgia branch of the Writers' Project, pursued the goal of collecting stories from persons in the state who had been born into slavery.
 A parallel project was started in Florida with Lomax's participation, and the effort subsequently grew to cover all of the southern states (except Louisiana) and several northern states.
 In the end, Arkansas collected the largest volume of slave narratives of any state.